Creators of Rhythmic Entrainment Intervention™

 By Strong Institute Director, Jeff Strong

-Note: This video is from our REI Authorized Provider Training Program.
+Note: This is an excerpt from our REI Authorized Provider Training Program.
 I included it here to offer more information on this subject.

 Q: How can rhythms so fast be calming?

 Whenever I tell people that our generalized CDs will work for anyone as long the volume is set properly, I often see doubts in their faces.
 After all, everyone is different so how can I expect everyone to respond to the same CD?

 Well, I'm sure you've had the experience of choosing a relaxation CD only to find that it wasn't calming for you.
 Personally, I have a hard time calming down to most multi-instrument classical music.
 I prefer a single instrument such as a John Williams guitar CD.
 On the other hand, we have many clients with AD/HD who say the music they find most relaxing is heavy metal.

 The calming that results from these CDs is based upon a phenomenon called the "relaxation response".
 The relaxation response is a response to the way the music makes us feel on a psychological level.
 This is why one type of music may work for one person while someone else (or that same person on a different day) finds a different piece of music to be relaxing for them.

 Essentially, when we choose a piece of music that makes us feel good, we begin to breathe slower and this results in a reduction in our heart-rate, which in turn slows our brainwaves.
 Because the brain is the last step in the process, we need to find the piece of music that calms us psychologically.
 This is why we each may prefer a different piece of music when we want to calm down.